FCedi/CS_Project/README.md

-# Swiss Real Estate Price Estimator
+# Fair Rental Price Evaluator

 This is the CS Project of Group 07.10